LearningOS/os-lectures/lecture18/ref.md

 ##### AFS feature

  * Dedicated servers, called Vice, present the shared name space to the clients as an homogeneous, identical, and location transparent file hierarchy.
- * Clients are presented with a partitioned space of file names:  a local name spaceand a shared name space.
+ * Clients are presented with a partitioned space of file names:  a local name space and a shared name space.
  * Workstations run the Virtue protocol to communicate with Vice, and are required to have local disks where they store their local name space.

 ##### AFS Implementation